 The Beautiful Renaissance City of Florence, a Travel Guide

-Anyone having a holiday in Tuscany can’t miss visiting the wonderful and marvellous art town of Florence, the Renaissance capital of Europe.
+Anyone having a holiday in Tuscany can’t miss visiting the wonderful and magnificent art town of Florence, the Renaissance capital of Europe.

 Florence is the city of art par excellence, synonymous with all that is beautiful; home to poets, sculptors, and artists, from Dante and Boccaccio to Brunelleschi, Botticelli and Michelangelo, just to mention a few.